Summer may be winding down, but there’s still plenty of time to have some fun in the sun in Fort Wayne, Indiana.

 Want to get outside before the weather keeps you in?
 The Little River Wetlands Project has just the thing — or things — for you.

 The Little River Ramblers group meets and hikes in a different location every Tuesday from 9-11 a.m.
-They will meet in August at Arrowhead Prairie in Roanoke and at Eagle Marsh in September.
 Participants should dress for the weather and boots are recommended.
 Binoculars are optional, but a good idea.

 Downtown Fort Wayne

-Mark your calendars for Be a Tourist in Your Own Hometown and tour 16 Fort Wayne museums and attractions for free during this annual event, including the Allen County Courthouse, Allen County Public Library, Artlink Contemporary Gallery, Cathedral Museum, Embassy Theatre, Foellinger-Freimann Botanical Conservatory, The History Center, The Landing, Lincoln Tower, The Old Fort, Parkview Field, Riverfront Fort Wayne, Science Central and the Fort Wayne Visitors Center.
+Mark your calendars for Be a Tourist in Your Own Hometown and tour 21 Fort Wayne museums and attractions for free during this annual event, including the Allen County Courthouse, Allen County Public Library, Artlink, Cathedral Museum, Electric Works, Embassy Theatre, Botanical Conservatory, The History Center, The Old Fort, Riverfront Fort Wayne, Science Central, Sweet Breeze, the Fort Wayne Visitors Center, and more!